Mission Trip to Malawi

 The Lord opened the door to make it possible through an unsolicited, surprise grant that was offered to Good News Ministries and because of donations from the readers of my daily Good News Reflections (praise God).
 In addition to providing these courses to the seminarians and their professors, Mons.
 Joseph Kimu (at that time, the seminary rector and vicar general of the diocese) invited priests, religious, catechists, and interested lay Catholics from his diocese and neighboring dioceses.
 In all, there were 125 participants.

 The Church in Africa “has specific problems that require adequate and appropriate solutions in keeping with the African context.
 It must overcome certain challenges, such as sects, Muslim extremism, at least in certain countries, and economic underdevelopment,” without neglecting the fact that “for a profound evangelizing mission, it is important that the Church in Africa resolve the thorny problem of financial resources and implement an incisive pastoral program.”
-(Cardinal Crescenzio Sepe, Prefect of the Congregation for the Evangelization of Peoples, 15 July 2004 – see the whole message
+(Cardinal Crescenzio Sepe, Prefect of the Congregation for the Evangelization of Peoples, 15 July 2004)

 The seminary is in Mangochi (see red star on map).